LAST UPDATE MADE ON 25/12/2020

 49.1.Practice classes are taught by pilots with real-life flight license or other flight experts, specifically appointed by the Leading Committee and listed among the rest of the staff.

-50.1.In order to participate to Flight School classes, a student must install on his computer: Skype/TS3, Miscrosoft FSX (Acceleration version or Service Pack 2), plus other recommended tools (such as nautical charts, kneeboard, flight pedals, etc).
+50.1.In order to participate to Flight School classes, a student must install on his computer: Skype/Discord, flight simulator, plus other recommended tools (such as nautical charts, kneeboard, flight pedals, etc).

 51.1.Upon joint decision of the teacher and the IV supervisor, classes may be temporarily suspended or totally cancelled for lack of seriousness, lack of punctuality, unjustified absences, technical problems, disciplinary suspension of the student as a group member, force majeure, etc.